gher-uliege/DIVAnd_HFRadar.jl/docs/src/index.md

 ### Data constraint

-In this example, we are setting up an idealized domain from spanning -1 to 1 with 10x11 grid points.
+In this example, we are setting up an idealized domain spanning from -1 to 1 with 10X11 grid points.
 The gray area on the right is a coastal wall.

 ```@example 1